 Consideration of topics essential to success as a student in Houghton's Christian academic community.
 Introductory experiences in individual and collaborative reading, writing, research, and discussion facilitated by student and faculty leaders.
-Content focused on the Houghton Reads book (summer reading) and related supplementary materials.
-Exploration and understanding of the Christian perspectives and behavioral expectations embodied in the Houghton Community Covenant.
-Consideration of other selected social, intellectual, and theological issues pertinent to Christian life in a global 21stcentury world.
+Content focused on course text and related supplementary materials.
+Exploration and understanding of the Christian perspectives and behavioral expectations embodied in the Vision of our Common Life at Houghton.
+Consideration of other selected social, intellectual, and theological issues pertinent to Christian life in a global 21st-century world.
 Orientation to successfully navigating and utilizing the offices and services of the University.
-Required for all first-year students; fulfills Transitions requirement.
+Required for all first-year students; fulfills General Education Transitions requirement.